Skip to main content

 Absolute exemptions are exemptions where the authority can deny the request without having to make a judgement on whether it would be in the public interest to do so.

-Qualified exemptions are exemptions where the authority can only deny the request after having made a judgement as to whether it is in the public interest to do so.
+Qualified exemptions are exemptions where the authority can only deny the request after having made a judgement whether it is in the public interest to do so.
 This is known as the public interest test.

 Generally speaking, anyone making a request for information is entitled to be informed in writing by the trust whether it holds information of the type requested and to have that information supplied, unless an absolute exemption applies or a qualified exemption applies and the public interest in maintaining the exclusion of the duty to confirm or deny outweighs the public interest in disclosure that the trust holds some information.